-ISAs come in handy once you die, too – as long as you leave them to your spouse or civil partner.
-That’s because they won’t just inherit the money in your ISA – they’ll effectively inherit a whole new ISA allowance, too.
-The extra allowance is equivalent to the value of your ISA when you die, known as Additional Permitted Subscription (APS) and, as the name suggests, it’s in addition to your spouse/civil partner’s annual ISA allowance.
+ISAs come in handy once you die, too, because your spouse or civil partner will effectively inherit a whole new ISA allowance.
+This extra allowance is equivalent to the value of your ISA when you die, known as Additional Permitted Subscription (APS) and, as the name suggests, it’s in addition to your spouse/civil partner’s annual ISA allowance.
 So, if you die with £50,000 in your ISA, your spouse/civil partner will get an allowance of £70,000 for the tax year (£50,000 APS plus their own £20,000 annual ISA allowance).

 Put your gift allowance into ISAs

 Everyone gets a tax-free gift allowance of £3,000 each tax year.
-That means you can give away £3,000 without it counting towards your estate.
+That means you can give away £3,000 without it counting towards your estate for inheritance tax purposes.

 You can gift that money however you like, including a Junior ISA if the gift is for your children or grandchildren.
 If your loved ones are adults, you could gift the money for them to pay into their own ISA.
 If you do that, your loved ones will get to grow their savings in a tax-efficient way while you’re still alive.